 Whip up this salt and pepper squid and prawn seafood salad – an Australian favourite at your next lunch or barbeque.
 This healthy seafood salad is perfect for entertaining your guests in the summer months.
-Refreshing and healthy, lightly marinated prawns and calamari can be cooked on a barbeque or hot plate without deep frying.
+Refreshing, with loads of flavour and healthy, this lightly marinated prawns and calamari can be cooked on a barbeque or hot plate without deep frying.

 Have eaten numerous versions of this salad during Australia’s hot summer months and have never grown tired of it.
 Perhaps it is our climate or also perhaps as our summer holidays happen to fall during Christmas and New Year break hosting our friends with oysters, barramundi, trout or King Prawns are a must.

 Substitute some ingredients with Baby Octopus or fish bites.
 This salad is equally simple and delicious.

 This seafood is fabulous laid out on a bed of fresh coriander, parsley, rocket and red cos lettuce with an very light thai dressing.

 Seafood and Salad

 - 400g Green prawns

 - 1 medium cos lettuce chopped roughly

 - 1/2 bunch coriander leaves only